Slow Drainage: Clogged drains cause water to pool in your tub or sink, making cleaning dishes or going for a shower a chore.

 Unpleasant Living Environment: Foul odors and unsightly back-ups stink.

-Inefficient Plumbing Fixtures: Clogged drains stop toilets, showers and sinks from functioning.
+Inefficient Plumbing Fixtures: Clogged drains stop toilets, showers and sinks.

 Higher Utility Bills: Ineffective drainage could result in more water use and higher expenses.